 (3) COVID-19 pandemic

-The COVID-19 pandemic has been running rampant all over the world since around February 2020.
-The pandemic has had a significant affect the health of people and threatened the maintenance of medical systems and basic living of people in many countries of the world.
+The COVID-19 pandemic has significantly affected the health of people and threatened the maintenance of medical systems and basic living of people in many countries of the world.
 As a result, economic activities have been greatly slowed down in many industries.

 In order to cope with these risks, our Group has established a management system to stop and prevent the spread of infections.
-We have established the Coronavirus Emergency Headquarters, headed by the Representative Executive Officer and President.
-We have formulated three basic policies concerning the COVID-19 pandemic: (1) Taking actions with the highest priority on the health and safety of employees, such as using remote work, prohibiting business trips, and providing ventilation of offices and factories in accordance with the State of Emergency and the spread of infections, (2) Securing funds necessary to protect our Group’s businesses around the world, and (3) Implementing business continuity planning.
-Based on these basic policies, our Group is monitoring the status of production, sales, inventories, and logistics on a global level and implementing countermeasures through collaboration with our partner companies in Japan and other countries in order to minimize the impact of the COVID-19 pandemic.
+Our Group’s operations are geographically spread out and different regions have been subjected to the impact of the pandemic on different areas.
+Therefore, our Group is monitoring the status of production, sales, inventories, and logistics on a global level and implementing countermeasures in order to minimize the impact of the pandemic.
 The outlook for the upcoming levels of infections and when this crisis will end are uncertain.
-Consequently, it is difficult at this time to provide a concrete forecast for the impact of the COVID-19 pandemic on our Group’s financial position and performance.
+Consequently, it is difficult at this time to provide a concrete forecast for the impact of the pandemic on our Group’s financial position and performance.

 (1) Long-term risk

-To help fight climate change, our Group is developing and supplying environmentally friendly products in accordance with policies and laws and regulations related to climate change in Japan and other countries as well as with market demand.
-However, our Group’s automotive coatings business may be affected by global trends including stricter regulations based on the Japanese government’s policies to achieve a carbon-free society.
+Our Group may be physically affected by geographically widespread natural disasters and abnormal weather in regions including part of Asia.
+Our Group is developing and supplying environmentally friendly products in accordance with policies and laws and regulations related to climate change in Japan and other countries as well as with market demand to help fight climate change.
+In addition, our Group has established targets for reducing greenhouse gas emissions from production processes and is taking concrete actions for reducing these emissions.
+However, our Group’s businesses may be affected by stricter regulations based on the Japanese government’s policies to achieve a carbon-free society, as well as by global trends such as substantial targets for the reduction of greenhouse gas emissions from production processes of automobile manufacturers and other sources.
 In addition, there is a possibility that our Group will be required to pay higher taxes and incur other expenses associated with greenhouse gas emissions.
 If any of these events happen, our Group’s financial position and performance may be adversely affected.

 (2) Short-term risk